Economy of Ukraine: Industries

-Ukraine is home to companies operating in around 20 major industries, namely power generation, fuel, ferrous and non-ferrous metallurgy, chemical and petrochemical and gas, machine building and metal-working, forest, wood-working and wood pulp and paper, construction materials, light, food and others.
+Ukraine is home to companies operating in around 20 major industries, namely power generation, fuel, ferrous and non-ferrous metallurgy, chemical and petrochemical and gas, machine building and metal-working, forest, wood-working and wood pulp and paper, construction materials, light, food, and others.
 Industry accounted for 26% of GDP in 2012.
-Ukraine has a massive high-tech industrial base, including electronics, arms industry and space program.
+Ukraine has a massive high-tech industrial base, including electronics, armaments, and space programme.

 Mining and production

 Ukraine is one of the world's most important mineral producing countries, in terms of both the range and size of its reserves.
 There are nearly 8,000 separate deposits, harboring some 90 different minerals, of which about 20 are economically significant.
 About half of all the known deposits are under exploitation.
 Coal reserves in Ukraine amount to 47.1 billion tons.
 The annual domestic demand for coal as fuel is about 100 million tons, of which 85 percent can be satisfied by domestic production.

-Ukraine has oil and gas fields that meet 10 percent of her oil and 20 percent of her gas consumption, respectively.
+Ukraine has oil and gas fields that meet 10 percent of its oil and 20 percent of its gas consumption, respectively.
 Ukraine contains natural gas reserves of 39.6 e9cuft, but only about 20 percent of Ukraine's demand is met by domestic production.
 Deposits of iron ore (estimated at 28 billion tons), manganese ore (3 billion tons), chalk and limestone (1.5 billion tons) are also large in Ukraine.
 The domestic industrial sector suffers from constant energy shortages and energy supply payment debts totaling about $792 million at the end of 1995.
+Ukraine increased oil and gas production in 2023 up to 18.7 bcm.

 In 2019, Ukraine was the 7th largest world producer of iron ore, the world's 8th largest producer of manganese, 6th largest producer of titanium, and 7th largest producer worldwide of graphite.
 Ukraine was the world's 9th largest producer of uranium in 2018.

-Ukraine supplies about 50% of the world's neon gas and 40% of its krypton, both of which are needed for the production of semiconductors.
-It is estimated that over 90% of U.S. semiconductor-grade neon supplies are imported from Ukraine.
+Before the 2022 escalation of the war with Russia Ukraine supplied about 50% of the world's neon gas and 40% of its krypton, both of which are needed for the production of semiconductors.
+It is estimated that over 90% of U.S. semiconductor-grade neon supplies were imported from Ukraine.

 Iron and steel

 Ukraine is rich in mineral deposits, including iron ore (of which it once produced 50 percent of the entire Soviet output), manganese ore (of which it produced 40 percent of world output during the Soviet era), mercury, titanium, and nickel.

-Ukraine has a major ferrous metal industry, producing cast iron, steel and pipes.
+Ukraine has a major ferrous metal industry, producing cast iron, steel, and pipes.
 Among its economy leading companies in that field are Metinvest, Kryvorizhstal, AzovStal, Ilyich Steel & Iron Works, and others.
 As of 2012, Ukraine is the world's tenth largest steel producer (according to the World Steel Association).

 Chemical industry

-Another important branch is the country's chemical industry which includes the production of coke, mineral fertilizers and sulfuric acid.
+An important branch of the economy of Ukraine is the country's chemical industry, which includes the production of coke, mineral fertilizers, and sulfuric acid.
+Production of coke dropped tremendously due to the Russo-Ukrainian War.